-- Be visible wear proper clothing, use your headlight, ride in the best lane position to see and be seen. - Communicate your intentions use the proper signals, brake light and lane position. - Maintain an adequate space cushion - when following, being followed, lane sharing, passing and being passed. - Search your path of travel 12 seconds ahead. - Identify and separate hazards. - Be prepared to act remain alert and know how to carry out proper crash-avoidance skills.
+- Be visible wear proper clothing, use your headlight, ride in the best lane position to see and be seen. - Communicate your intentions use the proper signals, brake light and lane position. - Maintain an adequate space cushion - when following, being followed, lane sharing, passing and being passed. - Search your path of travel 12 seconds ahead. - Identify and separate hazards. - Be prepared to act remain alert and know how to carry out proper crash-avoidance skills, like firm braking or swerving.